radiumce/microsandbox/docs/guides/getting-started.md

 ```

 !!!info MCP Server
-The microsandbox server is also an [MCP server](https://modelcontextprotocol.io), which means it works directly with Cursor, Claude, and other MCP-enabled AI tools out of the box!
+The microsandbox server is also an [MCP server](https://modelcontextprotocol.io), which means it works directly with Claude and other MCP-enabled AI tools out of the box!

 [!ref See how to use microsandbox as an MCP server](/guides/mcp)
 !!!